 In total, 40 colleagues from across six museums took part in the project.
 This included administration, planning, communication and production.
 Nine museum educators spent all their summer holiday building the Thinglink together.
 These were Erika Andrási from the National Széchényi Library, Anna Czékmány, Judit Kodolányi and Diána Sóki from Petőfi Literary Museum, Laura Csonka and Henrietta Hecker from National Archives of Hungary, Szabina Gáva from the Hungarian National Museum, Vera Kovács from the Museum of Fine Arts and Zsófia Sepsey from the Hungarian National Gallery.
 The educators were then split into teams.
 They chose the overall theme as the growth of Hungarian national identity in the 19th century.
 They named the project Kapocs, which means link in Hungarian.

-They split the project into seven themes, which they linked from the landing page.
+They split the project into seven themes, which they linked from the landing web page.
 These are: the nation state, travelling, ethnic groups, development of museums and libraries, communications, March 15th and the legacy of 19th century reforms.

 The teams shared their ideas and content on a Google drive, mainly choosing items that had not been exhibited before.
 They presented them with their school audiences in mind.
 They also wrote new content specially for the project.
-It explained the artefacts and their significance to the development of the 19th century Hungarian nation.
+It explained the artefacts and artworks and their significance to the development of the 19th century Hungarian nation.